Prevent Chargeback ScamsWhat’s the Best Way to Fight Back?

 Leverage Technology

 There are some nifty fraud detection tools out there which can bolster your defense against potential fraud.
-These should be backed by AI-enabled machine learning for fraud scoring purposes, allowing for very simple decisioning.
+AI-enabled machine learning and fraud scoring can simplify decisioning.

 Train Your Team